-Alessia Monastero is a third year student at Osgoode Hall Law School and graduate of the Schulich School of Business (Class of 2016).
+Alessia Monastero is a lawyer, admitted to the bar of Ontario in June 2020.
+She is a graduate of Osgoode Hall Law School (2019) and the Schulich School of Business (2016).

-Throughout her legal studies, Alessia has focused on developing innovative and creative solutions to pressing intellectual property and business issues.
+Throughout her legal studies, Alessia focused on developing innovative and creative solutions to pressing commercial, technology and intellectual property law issues.
 Having grown up in an environment surrounded by art, Alessia remains curious about the ways in which the Canadian legal framework compliments the needs of creators and entrepreneurs in Canada's creative and cultural sectors.

-In November 2018, Alessia founded the online publication, Rumble Magazine.
+In November 2018, Alessia created the online platform, Rumble Magazine.
 Understanding the processes that drive the creativity of innovators and artists, Alessia strives be a significant voice in the discussion surrounding how to best support and grow Canada’s artistic and cultural sector.
 More than this, Alessia aims to give entrepreneurs the opportunity and platform to do this themselves.